 Daniel is the co-director for the People, Work and Organisational Practice research centre, co-leader of the Organising as Practice research stream, the research co-ordinator for the HRM Department, a supervisor for a number of PhD and DBA students, an active researcher currently leading an evaluation of the Department of Digital, Media, Culture and Sport 50+ Volunteering programme, co-investigating Employee Voice with the CIPD and lecturer on Undergraduate and Postgraduate courses.

 Professor King is the co-module leader for Foundations of Managing and Organising – a large module with over 1000 students which takes an innovative approach to teaching 1st year students.
 Using a problem-based learning approach, based around a fictional case study of Junction Hotel, students are asked to solve the challenges the hotel faces seeing these issues from the viewpoint of both managers and employees.
 This creative approach to the teaching has led to publication, alongside Dr Scott Lawley, of a new textbook Organizational Behaviour, published by Oxford University Press and has been adopted by many universities in the UK and worldwide.
 Daniel also co-module leader of the Literature Review module for the Doctor of Business Administration.
 Foundations of Managing and Organising.

 Daniel has a number of doctoral students examining issues such as the Professionalisation of the funeral industry in Zimbabwe; the challenges of decision-making within Arabian culture; the organizational culture of Bahrain; and an ethnography of the dynamics of trust and knowledge sharing within an SME network.

-Daniel is the Research Coordinator for the Human Resource Management Division.
-He organises the divisional seminar series and he is also the Nottingham Business School lead for the Course Tutorial Groups.
-He is a member of the editorial board for Work, Employment and Society.
+Daniel is the Deputy Chair and a member of the editorial board for Work, Employment and Society.
 He is an External Examiner for the University of Durham DBA programme and Loughborough University undergraduate programme and has been the External Examiner for a number of Doctoral Thesis (DBA and PhD).